I-95 over Cottman Avenue Emergency Repairs & Bridge Replacement

 The Benesch Team started design work for the permanent bridge replacement in the days after the collapse.
 Critical staging limit decisions were made within hours of the collapse so the temporary roadway and permanent bridge replacement solutions could work together.
 Leveraging a design-build delivery method has allowed the team to tailor the updated steel bridge design for efficient fabrication and construction.

 Construction of the first phase of the permanent bridge was completed in November of 2023.
 Once traffic was shifted to the permanent bridge, the temporary roadway was demolished, with some components transported to other sites for reuse.
-Construction of the second phase continues with an anticipated opening date in summer of 2024.
+Construction of the second phase was completed in the summer of 2024.